Fareweel to Tarwathie, adieu Mormond Hill,

 My name's Patrick Kelly, a stout roving blade,

 Another variant with the title "My Name Is Dick Kelly" was included in 1809 by John Murphy in his Collection of Irish Airs & Jiggs with Variations (Edinburgh 1809, p.
-38, available at IMCO).
+38, at IMCO [not available anymore]).
 It is not clear if this was a song - I wasn't able to find the text - or only an instrumental tune.
 One more Scottish version, the nostalgic "The Days Of Langsyne", can be found in Crosby's Caledonian Musical Repository (Edinburgh, 1811, p.
 250):

 It was always common practice to use well known old tunes for new songs and it seems that this particular melody was immensely popular at that time both in Ireland and Scotland.
 Another variant form - apparently derived from "Todlen Hame" - was also adopted for "My Ain Fireside".
 The words were written by Scottish poet Elizabeth Hamilton circa 1806.
 Here is the version published in 1853 in Davidson's Universal Melodist (p.
 30):